The Asscher cut diamond is the design and invention of Joseph Asscher in 1902. The Asscher cut diamond has strong associations with vintage jewelry.

 The Asscher cut diamond is essentially just a square emerald shape diamond.
 It is recognizable by its large, wide-set facets, making the stone octagonal in shape.
 Some jewelers still refer to Asscher cuts as the “square emerald cut”.

-Asscher cut diamonds are recognizable by their large, wide-set facets, making the stone octagonal in shape.
-Some jewelers refer to Asscher cuts as the “square-emerald cut”.
-Typical vintage Asscher cut engagement rings include diamonds with wide windmill type reflections, deep pavilions, wide cut corners, small tables, or high crowns.
+Typical vintage Asscher cut engagement rings include diamonds with wide windmill-type reflections, deep pavilions, wide-cut corners, small tables, or high crowns.

 Due to their step-like cuts, Asscher cut diamonds will display more inclusions than round diamonds.
-Similar to the emerald cut, an SI clarity Asscher cut will expose more inclusions than another antique diamond.
-When looking for a quality Asscher cut diamond, it’s recommended to start with a VS2 clarity or higher.
+Similar to the emerald cut, the SI clarity Asscher cut will expose more inclusions than another antique diamond.
+When looking for a quality Asscher cut diamond, we recommend starting with a VS2 clarity or higher.

 The Asscher cut diamond is identified by its 58 larger step facets, smaller table, and higher crown.
 The clarity of an Asscher cut diamond is what truly sets it apart.
 Unlike brilliant cuts, Asscher cuts do not have that excessive amount of sparkle and brilliance.

 The patent for the Asscher Cut diamond was submitted by The Asscher Diamond Company in Amsterdam, Holland in 1902.
 Due to Jewish persecution, the Asscher family had their business and store of diamonds seized during World War 2.
 The patent was never renewed.